Many UFT users have asked the following questions frequently, so we've

 "An error has occurred in your program.
 To keep working anyway, click Ignore and save your work in a new file.
 To quit this program, click Close.
 You will lose information you entered since your last Save"

-To install FoxPro Patch 26, go to http://support.microsoft.com/default.aspx?scid=kb;en-us;Q240982 to download the patch, then follow the installation instructions in the FAQ below.
+To install FoxPro Patch 26, download it from the RUG website (click on patch26.exe) and then follow the installation instructions in the FAQ below.

 This has been corrected in version 3.0.
 This problem may occur on very fast computers.
 This is a known problem in FoxPro for Windows 2.6a, the development tool which is used to create Ultimate Family Tree.
 There are two possible workarounds: